quickcase/node-toolkit/README.md

 | metadata | object | Required.
 Document metadata, will be used for access control.
 See below |

 `metadata`:
+* `filename`: String.
+Custom name for the file, used to name downloads
 * `organisation`: String.
 Organisation ID
 * `caseType`: String.
 Case type ID
 * `case`: String.
 Case 16-digit reference